prantlf/oscript-parser/README.md

 - `type` expressed as an enum flag which can be matched with `tokenTypes`.
 - `value`
 - `line`, `lineStart`
-- `range` can be used to slice out raw values, eg. `foo = "bar"` will return a `StringLiteral` token with the value `bar`.
+- `range` can be used to slice out the raw token content.
+For example, `foo = "bar"` will return a `StringLiteral` token with the value `bar`.
 Slicing out the range on the other hand will return `"bar"`.

 ```js